Admittance is the reciprocal of impedance:

 A normalized impedance has reflection coefficient .
 The corresponding admittance has reflection coefficient

 A 180° rotation of around the chart center sends to .
-This is the admittance trick on the Smith chart: to convert an impedance point to its admittance, draw a diameter through the chart center and reflect.
+That’s the admittance trick on the Smith chart: to convert an impedance point to its admittance, draw a diameter through the chart center and reflect.

-Practical consequence: the same Smith chart can be used as an “admittance chart” by rotating the labels 180°.
+So the same Smith chart works as an “admittance chart” by rotating the labels 180°.
 Constant- circles become constant- circles; constant- arcs become constant- arcs (with sign flip).
 Most engineering charts have both grids overlaid in different colors.

-This is foundational for stub matching: stubs are parallel elements, so you naturally work in admittance (to add them to the line admittance).
+This matters for stub matching: stubs are parallel elements, so you work in admittance to add them to the line admittance.
 Converting load impedance to admittance via the 180° rotation is step 1 of single-stub matching.

 Worked example